-Audra Wormald, a PhD candidate of the management and organization department, will present on 'The Role of Startups in Global Industry Emergence and Growth.'
-Contact Audra Wormald to learn more.
+Audra Wormald, a PhD candidate of the management and organization department, presented on 'The Role of Startups in Global Industry Emergence and Growth.'

 Smith Day: Ask Alumni

-Celebrate Smith Day by hearing from alumni in select industries about their varying career paths during this networking event for students.
-By attending this event, students will hear examples of the different career options available to them within a chosen industry.
-Students should select the industry breakout room of most interest below.
+Alumni in select industries spoke about their varying career paths during this networking event for students.
+By attending this event, students heard examples of the different career options available to them within a chosen industry.

 Careers in International Business for Non-Business Students